syncos/synos/docs/index.rst

-.. mkos documentation master file, created by sphinx-quickstart on Sat Nov  2 22:53:23 2019.
+.. synos documentation master file, created by sphinx-quickstart on Sat Nov  2 22:53:23 2019.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-MKOS documentation
+Synos documentation
 ================================

-The MKOS kernel is the kernel underlying the 'Micro Kernel Operating System'.
+The Synos kernel is the kernel underlying the 'Micro Kernel Operating System'.
 It it built to be as modular and customizable as possible.
 The kernel is still under heavy development.
 Plans is to first finish support for X86_64 platform and some basic firmware such as file systems and power management.

 Contributing
 ================================